 A.7.6.18.1.3 Test Requirements

-During T1, the UE shall be able to receive PDSCH and report corresponding valid ACK/NACK for those PDSCHs scheduled in the slots overlapped with the Pre-MG occasions.
+During T1, the UE shall be able to receive PDSCH and report corresponding valid ACK/NACK for those PDSCHs scheduled in the slots that are not overlapped with the Pre-MG#2 occasions.

-During T2 and T3, the UE shall not report corresponding valid ACK/NACK for those PDSCHs scheduled in the slots overlapped with the Pre-MG occasions, starting from the 1st complete Pre-MG occasion after the beginning of PCell’s DL slot (i+TBWPswitchDelay) + 5ms as defined in clause 8.19.5.
+During T2 and T3, the UE shall be able to receive PDSCH and report corresponding valid ACK/NACK for those PDSCHs scheduled in the slots that are not overlapped with the Pre-MG#1 or Pre-MG#2 occasions, starting from the 1st complete Pre-MG#1 occasion after the beginning of PCell’s DL slot (i+TBWPswitchDelay) + 5ms as defined in clause 8.19.5.

-The UE shall send one Event A4 triggered measurement report for measurements on cell 2, with a measurement reporting delay less than Y ms from the beginning of time period T3, where Y is
+The UE shall send one Event A3 triggered measurement report for measurements on cell 2, with a measurement reporting delay less than Y ms from the beginning of time period T3, where Y is